andyeske/How-to-CAD-Fusion-360/README.md

 ### Session 2: Splines, Sketch Pictures and some Geography!
 (Saturday, March 9)

-**Objective:** In this session, we’ll continue exploring some of the most powerful Solidworks tools.
+**Objective:** In this session, we’ll continue exploring some of the most powerful Fusion 360 tools.
 Session 2’s goals include:
 •	Learning how to use the spline tool.
 •	Learning how to add a picture and sketch on it.